In the present: Invisible energy, invisible exhaust

 In the evening, internet use peaks, firing up server farms in a wave across the globe, which push powerplants to burn yet more fuel, releasing yet more carbon dioxide.
 At night, when the highways are quiet, long-distance trucks deliver goods to market, trains rumble into cities and cargo planes fly.

-Every day the sun lights the Earth with about 10,000 times the energy used.
+Every day the sun lights the Earth with about 10,000 times the energy created by burning fuel.
 During the day solar energy increases in a parabolic curve that crests at noon then declines as the sun descends in the sky.
 Off-shore breeze in the morning turns to on-shore breeze in the evening.
 At night, heat that has been absorbed by buildings, rocks, and water reradiates back into the cooler air.

 Image: Composite from photos taken by author